TABLE OF CONTENTS

 1.3.1 Is the use of a standardised form obligatory? (if yes, where can that form be obtained?)

-Pre-printed paper forms for the automated and manual order for payment procedures can be purchased in stationers’ shops.
+Pre-printed paper forms for order for payment procedures can be purchased in stationers’ shops.

 1.3.2 Is representation by a lawyer required?